top of page

 Paper towns and abandoned places: what we take, what we cast off, what might have been, Plimsoll Gallery Hobart 2024

-Janine Combes, The words are here, 2024, installation image 1.jpg
+The words are here, installation Janine Combes 2024

 A solo exhibition at the Plimsoll Gallery in Nipaluna/Hobart at the end of my Master of Fine Arts (Research).
 Forty-nine works across four gallery spaces.
 It included sculpture, installation and contemporary jewellery works.
 This research